Contributing

 pip install uv

-uv ensures the environemnt is properly set up before executing a command, so you don't have to do anything else.
+`uv` ensures the environment is properly set up before executing a command, so you don't have to do anything else.

 All new code contributions are expected to have complete unit test coverage, and to pass all preexisting tests.